 Lutein is a carotenoid related to vitamin A and beta-carotene.
 It is beneficial for the macula, slowing the progression of macular degeneration.
 It has the ability to filter out blue light emitted by digital devices.
 It may also delay cataract progression.

-There are several foods to improve eyesight.
-These contain key nutrients for the eyes.
+There are several foods good for eye health that contain many key nutrients for the eyes.

 Fatty fish contains essential fatty acids, specifically omega-3s.
 Omega-3s are a part of every cell membrane and therefore play a key role in every cell in the body.